-To find out more about how to apply for LIHEAP online and the documents you may need to submit to the office, get our online guide.
+To find out more about how to apply for LIHEAP, download our free guide.

 After you apply for energy assistance in Wyoming, you may wonder how much financial assistance you will receive if you are deemed eligible for the program.
 The benefit amount you will receive is based on several factors, including:

 - The size of your household.